Hamit Karakus: Post-aldermanship

-Karakus became CEO of Platform31, which researches and gives advise about urban development, in September 2014.
+Karakus became CEO of Platform31, which researches and gives advice about urban development, in September 2014.
 Three and a half years later, in March 2018, he also became CEO of IVO, a research institute focussed on socially vulnerable groups, marking the beginning of a cooperation between IVO and Platform31.
 Besides, Karakus joined a number of advisory and supervisory boards of organizations including the Rotterdam University of Applied Sciences, educational foundation Stichting BOOR, Stichting Nederlandse Register Vastgoed Taxateurs, and housing corporation Eigen Haard.

 Interior minister Kajsa Ollongren hired him in February 2019 in order to help governments and housing corporations make agreements about public housing in areas in which Vestia was active.
 Due to its financial problems, Vestia was unable to adequately invest in public housing.
 It was announced in 2020 that fifteen other housing corporations would take over about 10,000 Vestia properties with financial support from the government.

-Senate (2021–present)
+Senate (2021–2023)

 Karakus appeared seventh of the Labour Party's party list in the 2019 Senate election and was not elected, as his party won six seats.
 When Senator Jopie Nooren vacated her seat two years later because of a position at the Hogeschool van Amsterdam, Karakus filled the vacancy.
-He was sworn in on 2 March 2021 and remained in all his other positions.
-In the Senate, he is the Labour Party's spokesperson for water management, agriculture, nature, environment, infrastructure, animal welfare, fishery, public health, welfare, and sport, and he is a member of the following committees:
+He was sworn in on 2 March 2021 as the first Turkish-Dutch senator in Dutch parliamentary history, and he remained in all his other positions.
+He was the Labour Party's spokesperson for water management, agriculture, nature, environment, infrastructure, animal welfare, fishery, public health, welfare, and sport, and he was a member of the following committees: